To Do List

 - The Fortran interface should cover most of SLEPc's functionality.
 Please report any omission or malfunction.

 - The Python wrappers, available via slepc4py, may be somewhat outdated with respect to the latest SLEPc version.
-If you need a function that is missing in the interface, please add an issue at slepc4py's bitbucket.org site.
+If you need a function that is missing in the interface, please open an issue at slepc4py's GitLab site.

-Contributions are welcome.
+Contributions are welcome, see CONTRIBUTING.md.
 In order to contribute code, it is necessary to work with the development version and be familiar with the

-git version control system and bitbucket.org.
-The preferred way of accepting contributions is via pull requests, as described in the wiki at PETSc's bitbucket site.
+git version control system and gitlab.com.
+The preferred way of accepting contributions is via merge requests, as described at docs.petsc.org.

 If planning a large contribution, it is better to contact the authors in order to discuss your plans and get some advice.